f3ath/pimple-config/README.md

 ### Secret config
 It is a healthy practice to store sensitive data like passwords outside of the repository.
 The simplest implementation would be to store such files right on the server.
-These files may be edited directly, so they should not be php scripts, since there is a good chance to accidentally remove the `<?php` header and expose their content.
+These files may be edited directly, so they should not be php scripts, since it's easy to accidentally remove the `<?php` header and expose their content.
 A natural choice in this case is JSON.
 PimpleConfig supports a special `secret_json` key to include such files.
 ```php
 <?php